Christof44/DS-Lite_Test_Bed/README.md

 Ansible software was used, playbooks were written to automate the process of installing and configuration the whole thing.

-Just get the toplogy built, as shown the the attached pic in issues section.
+Just get the toplogy built, as shown in the the attached pic in issues section.

 Pre-requisites:-